 Buglossoides arvensis is an archaeophyte or ancient introduction found often as an arable weed mainly in south east England, being scarce and generally casual elsewhere in the British Isles.
 It is regarded as an Endangered species, both in England and in Great Britain as a whole.
 A comparison of its area of occupancy in England over the periods 1930-1969 and 1987-1999 produced a calculated decline of 54% in the likelihood of recording the species.
-In Kent there is evidence of a 33% decline between the periods 1971-80 and 1991-2005, and the species is scarce as well as declining.
+In Kent there is evidence of a 33% decline between the From John Gerard's Herball, 1597.
+Field Gromwell was abundant in Kent as an arable weed in both prehistoric and historic times, declining drastically from the 1950s in the face of modern agricultural practices.
+There is a fair amount of evidence of its early presence in periods 1971-80 and 1991-2005, and the species is scarce as well as declining.